nystrom/rivo/docs/design.md

 A `for` expression can iterate through a stream.
 Any unknowns in the formula are bound in the body of the `for` .

-The annotations are not needed since they can be inferred from the definition.

-    fun while {@formula Boolean} do {@scope a} -> () fun while {c} do {e} =
-      if c then
-        let _ = e
-        while c do e
-      else
-        ()

-nb. need tail recursion elimination to compile this efficiently.

-    fun foreach {@formula Boolean} do {@scope a} -> () fun foreach {f} do {e} = f.foreach { fun x: e[x] }
-## Blocks

-A few language features introduce a block scope.
-Names defined inside the block are in scope only within the block and within enclosing blocks, if not shadowed.
-Functions, data definitions, and traits, defined within the block are in scope throughout the block.
-These definitions can capture variables.
-Forward references to variables are illegal.
-It is not possible to use a variable in an expression or a formula before the variable is defined.
-If a variable is captured by a function (including within a trait or instance declaration), that function cannot be invoked before the variable is defined.
-If a variable is captured by a data (constructor) declaration, that constructor cannot be invoked before the variable is defined.
-NOT TRUE: for patterns, the value is a tuple.
-For formulas, there is an implicit `&&`.
-The value of the block is the value of the last expression in the block.
-If the last expression is a formula, the value is `True` or `False`.
-If the last expression is a declaration, the value is `True`.

-    do:
-        fun f x = x + 1
-        val x = f 2 + 3    # Bind
-        (val y, val z) = (x, f x)
-        [val w] = [1]
-        val p = Point(1, 2)
-        Point(val a, val b) = p
-        print x

-    fun f (Int) -> Int
-    then later in the same file:
-    fun (Int) + (Int) -> Int

-    f 2 + 3
-    should be
-    (f 2) + 3
 ## Lists

 The syntax `[1,2,3]` is syntactic sugar for `1:2:3:[]`.